core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 in some situations secured by TLS {{RFC5246}}.

 In addition, some corporate networks only allow Internet access via a HTTP proxy.
-In this case, the best transport for CoAP would be the [WebSocket Protocol](#RFC6455).
+In this case, the best transport for CoAP might be the [WebSocket Protocol](#RFC6455).
 The WebSocket protocol provides two-way communication between a client and a server after upgrading an [HTTP/1.1](#RFC7230) connection and may be available in an environment that blocks CoAP over UDP.
 Another scenario